meetar/dotmap/README.md

 the process
 -----------
-US Census data is available down to the level of the "census block" – in cities these often correlate to city blocks, but elsewhere they may be delineated by other features.
+US Census data is available down to the level of the "census block" ï¿½ in cities these often correlate to city blocks, but elsewhere they may be delineated by other features.
 (More reading: http://en.wikipedia.org/wiki/Census_block)

 Inside the bin/ directory are some scripts to automate the data-processing.